Vietnam.vn - Nền tảng quảng bá Việt Nam

 25 1

 Renowned fashion editor Carine Roitfeld, founder of CR Fashion Book and former editor-in-chief of Vogue Paris, took particular notice of Halima for her diverse message and unique style.
-Roitfeld chose Halima as the cover girl for a special issue focusing on religion and fashion, breaking down many stereotypes about the role of Muslim women in the industry.
+Roitfeld chose Halima as the cover face for a special issue focusing on religion and fashion, thereby breaking down many stereotypes about the role of Muslim women in the industry.

 25 2

-Halima Aden in Islamic attire.
+Halima Aden in attire reflecting Islamic spirit.

-Journey into the fashion village
+The journey into the fashion world.

 Retirement